Log in

 Music.
 Pupils from all parts of the school participate in a variety of choirs, orchestras and instrumental ensembles.
 Pupils have the opportunity to perform at a wide variety of events, both at the College and at a number of prestigious London venues including St John's Smith Square and Cadogan Hall.

 Sport.
-The chief sports are cricket, hockey, netball, rounders, soccer and swimming.
-Pupils also have opportunities to take part in rugby, cross-country running, tennis, basketball, badminton, sailing, golf, fitness training and yoga.
+The chief sports are hockey, football and swimming.
+Pupils also have opportunities to take part in cricket, rugby, cross-country running, netball, rounders, tennis, basketball, badminton, sailing, golf, fitness training and yoga.

 The Dunstonian Association.
 The DA has 5,000 members.
 All pupils subscribe to the DA while at school and automatically become life members when they leave.

 Charitable status.
-St Dunstan’s Educational Foundation is a Registered Charity, number 312747.
+St Dunstan’s Education Group is a Registered Charity, number 1208941.

 Governors & Staff: